-MySQL Enterprise Backup supports encrypted InnoDB tablespaces.
-For details on how the MySQL server encrypts and decrypts InnoDB tables, see Tablespace Encryption.
-See Chapter 6, Working with Encrypted InnoDB Tables on how mysqlbackup commands handle encrypted InnoDB tables.
+MySQL Enterprise Backup supports encrypted InnoDB tablespaces and, for release 8.0.14 and later, encrypted binary/relay logs.
+For details on how MySQL Server encrypts and decrypts these items, see Tablespace Encryption and Encrypting Binary Log Files and Relay Log Files.
+See Chapter 6, Working with Encrypted InnoDB Tables and Working with Encrypted Binary and Relay Logs on how mysqlbackup commands handle these encrypted items.

-The following is the command-line option for working with encrypted InnoDB tables:
+The following is the command-line option for working with encrypted InnoDB tables and binary/relay logs:

 Property Value Command-Line Format

-The option must be used when backing up a server that has a keyring plugin enabled for InnoDB table encryption and for restoring a backup containing encrypted InnoDB tables.
+The option must be used when backing up a server that has a keyring plugin enabled for InnoDB table or binary/relay log encryption and for restoring a backup containing encrypted InnoDB tables or binary/relay log.
 If the server is using the

 keyring_encrypted_fileplugin, the password supplied with the option must match the value of the system variable